Baryka007/GearBench/README.md

 - 🔒 Secure upload to Supabase (only from verified binaries)
 - 💾 Lightweight: 1 EXE + 1 DLL — no installer, no bullshit
 - 🔍 Auto-detects CPU, DRAM type, Gear Mode and more
-- 🧪 Future support: TM5-like stability tests and SPD reader

 ## Screenshots